 Programs: The mechanism for the distribution of school supplies is our growing network of Resource Centers.
 Each Center has the look and feel of a small store and teachers are allowed to 'shop' without spending a dime of their own money.
-There are 38 Resource Centers throughout the country that make up the National Network.
-The Teacher Grants program provides funds to teachers to conduct innovative classroom projects.
-School Ready Supplies provides backpacks filled with supplies to students who are not served by Resource Centers.
+There are 41 Resource Centers throughout the country that make up the National Network.
+The Teacher Grants program provides Teacher Supply Boxes filled with $500 worth of school supplies.
+The School Ready Supplies program provides backpacks filled with supplies to students who are not served by Resource Centers.
 Second Responder® provides free school supplies to students who have lost their possessions because of natural disasters.

 Over a ten + year period I have written several grants.
 These grants have funded projects that I would not have been able to do in my classroom with this money.
 From science students comparing building materials for a bridge design, to comparing DNA of different plants and even starting a free preschool program for at-risk kids using high schoolers as tutors.
 All of these projects were created with the help of Kids in Need Foundation!

 The Elmer's Teacher Tool Kit grant program enabled my students in many ways.
 They became stronger, more confident readers.
 The project gave them a better understanding for the need to be good oral readers.
 Students of all reading levels were able to contribute, and I believe that met a desired goal of making sure all students feel important.

 The kids in need program is great for both sides: those that need help and those groups looking for a way to help worthy causes either locally or nationally.
 I can not thing of a better way to match the two up.